ibm-cloud-docs/data-virtualization/faqs.md

 {: faq}
 {: support}

 You can access your Data Virtualization instance through several methods, including a dedicated web console and a REST API.
-For more information, see [Interfaces](/docs/Db2onCloud?topic=Db2onCloud-interfaces).

 <!-- ## What's managed for me with Db2 on Cloud?
 {: #q_managed}